eradiate/eradiate/docs/rst/data/intro.rst

 data store:

 Development mode
-    This bevĥaviour is controlled by the
+    This behaviour is controlled by the
     :data:`ERADIATE_SOURCE_DIR <eradiate.config.SOURCE_DIR>` environment
     variable.
     In development mode, parts of the data is shipped in a Git submodule.